Norman Ebbutt: Times reporter

 Ebbutt was eventually expelled under a supposed charge of "espionage" in retaliation to the expulsion of three German nationals from England.
 Ebbutt always denied the charge.
 Joseph Goebbels, the propaganda minister, sent a warning to all other foreign journalists not to attend his departure at Berlin station, saying that their presence there would be an unfriendly act.
 Despite these warnings, around fifty people turned up to say goodbye to him, including Shirer, who described Ebbutt as "terribly high-strung, but moved by our sincere...demonstration of farewell."

-After only a month back in England, Norman Ebbutt suffered a severe stroke, thus effectively ending his career as a journalist.
+After only a month back in England, Norman Ebbutt suffered a severe stroke, which ended his career as a journalist.
 He was 43 years old.

+Later life

+The stroke took Ebbutt's power of speech and writing, and he recovered only slowly and incompletely, cared for by his second wife, Gladys.
+They had difficulty supporting themselves on Ebbutt's meager Times pension, until he received a second pension by the post-war German government as a victim of Nazi persecution.

+Ebbutt died at the age of 74 in 1968.